ProjectEvergreen/greenwood/README.md

 Pages should be placed in your `src/pages/` directory.
 Page filenames will become the page's generated path. e.g.

-Here's a an example of a `src/pages/mypage.md`
+Here's an example of a `src/pages/mypage.md`
 ```md
 ### Hello World